 and no anxiety.
 For those whose depression is associated with anxiety, 5-HTP is

 a better option.
-There is a risk for overstimulation with SAM-e use, hence
+There is a risk for overstimulation, and sleep problems, with

 dosage should be kept low and it would be good to take a day or two off when one